Tattoo Cover Up vs Removal: 4 Factors to Consider.

 So ask yourself this:

-If you cover up an old tattoo you don’t like with a new tattoo you absolutely love, is the location of ink on your body gonna bother you in the future?
+If you cover up an old tattoo you don’t like with a new tattoo you absolutely love, is the location of ink on your body going to bother you in the future?

-If so, full removal might be a better bet.
+If so, full removal might work better for you.

 Are any of your tattoos holding you back from pursuing your career?